KoushalVaswani/Titanic-Survival/README.md

 ## 🔍 Key Insights & Technical Takeaways

 1. **The Train-Test Split Illusion:** On a simple 80-20 random split, both **KNN (with $K=35$)** and **SVM** scored an identical **81.46%**.
 This made them look equally good initially.
-2. **Why KNN Dropped on Cross-Validation ($81.46\% \rightarrow $80.31%):** KNN is a *local learner* that relies strictly on the closest data points (neighbors).
+2. **Why KNN Dropped on Cross-Validation ($81.46\% \rightarrow 80.31\%$):** KNN is a *local learner* that relies strictly on the closest data points (neighbors).
 The Titanic dataset contains noise (e.g., wealthy passengers who didn't survive or lower-class passengers who did).
 When tested across different folds, KNN's local boundaries fluctuated significantly due to this noise, revealing its true lower average accuracy.
-3. **Why SVM Won ($81.46\% \rightarrow $82.79%):** SVM creates a *global decision boundary (hyperplane)* using an `rbf` kernel.
+3. **Why SVM Won ($81.46\% \rightarrow 82.79\%$):** SVM creates a *global decision boundary (hyperplane)* using an `rbf` kernel.
 Instead of getting distracted by individual noisy points, it focuses on the most critical boundary points (Support Vectors).
 This allowed it to remain highly stable and perform even better when evaluated across all folds.
+4. **The Power of Tuning ($81.46\% \rightarrow 82.02\%$):** By utilizing `GridSearchCV` to systematically find the sweet spot for `C=1` and `gamma=0.1`, the test accuracy of the final deployment-ready model successfully pushed past the baseline to hit a peak of **82.02%**.

 ---